mojaloop/documentation/contributors-guide/new-contributor-checklist.md

 ## 4. Signing the CLA

 After you open your first PR, our CI/CD pipelines will ask you to sign the CLA.
-For more information on what the CLA is and how to sign it, see [./signing-the-cla.html]
+For more information on what the CLA is and how to sign it, see [signing the cla](./signing-the-cla.html)

 ## FAQs: